-- P1 Predominantly mixed commercial and residential development.
+- P1 Predominantly retail and mixed commercial and residential development.

+- P2 Commercial development

-- P2 Public parking facilities.
+- P3 Public parking facilities.

-- P3 Community facilities.
+- P4 Community facilities.

-- P4 Medium density residential accommodation.
+- P5 Medium and high density residential accommodation.

-- P5 Passive and active recreational spaces.
+- P6 Passive and active recreational spaces.

-P6 Slight falls to the east and north east from the Pacific Highway which generally follows the ridgeline.
+- P7 Slight falls to the east and north east from the Pacific Highway which generally follows the ridgeline. - P8 Substantial fall down from Alexander Street to Alexander Lane south of Falcon Street.

-P7 Ridge line following the alignment of Pacific Highway.
+P9 Ridge line following the alignment of Pacific Highway.

-- P8 The following views and vistas are to be preserved and where possible enhanced: - (a) Vista north along Willoughby Road and Pacific Highway. - (b) District views from the upper levels of taller buildings.
+- P10 The following views and vistas are to be preserved and where possible enhanced: - (a) Vista north along Willoughby Road and Pacific Highway. - (b) District views from the upper levels of taller buildings.